 In a statement issued on behalf of the crown prince, ‘The Red Sea’ resort promises to “offer visitors the opportunity to explore the hidden treasures of the Kingdom, including a nature reserve that boasts stunning diversity of flora and fauna, located at the foothills of the dormant volcano nearby.”

 Saudi Arabia is already a popular destination with religious pilgrims.
 Over a million Muslims from around the world visit each year for Hajj, and millions more arrive for non-obligatory Umrah pilgrimages.

 This isn’t the first time the conservative kingdom has attempted to attract non-religious tourists.
 In 2006, plans were announced to begin issuing tourism visas on a limited basis, to people arriving as part of tour groups.

 Tens of thousands of Americans live and work in the country, mostly in the oil sector, and the population of foreign workers relative to the total population is significant, as is the case in the other oil-producing countries in the Gulf region.
 However, the first group of Americans to visit as part of the newly allowed tour groups didn’t arrive until 2009.

-It is worth noting that in the 1970s, Iran developed a region in its south called Kish Island, with the same aim of attracting Western holiday makers.
-However, major political upheaval and the country’s subsequent isolation, along with its reputation for religious conservatism, put an end to those hopes.
-Kish is indeed a popular holiday destination today, but mostly among Iranians themselves, who visit for its more relaxed social atmosphere.
+In the 1970s, Iran developed a region called Kish Island, to attract Western holiday makers.
+Kish is indeed a popular holiday destination today, but mostly among Iranians, who visit for its more relaxed social atmosphere.

-Avoiding a similar fate will be a major challenge for the Saudi government.
+Avoiding a similar outcome could be a challenge for the Saudi government.